-Arrangements were in place to safeguard children and vulnerable adults from abuse.
+- Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
-There was a lead member of staff for safeguarding.
+One GP partner was the lead member of staff for safeguarding.
 The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
 Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
-GPs were trained to child protection or child safeguarding level 3.
-When a GP was not able to attend a Safeguarding meeting the GP in training would be asked to attend in order to obtain experience in this area.
-However, we found that the safeguarding policy was not up to date.
-Examination of the child safeguarding policy showed it was dated 2009 with a review scheduled in 2014.
-The policy also named a GP who had left three years earlier.
+GPs were trained to child protection or child safeguarding level three. - A notice in the consultation rooms advised patients that chaperones were available if required.
+All staff who

-- A notice in the waiting room advised patients that chaperones were available if required.
-All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
-DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable. - The practice maintained appropriate standards of cleanliness and hygiene.
+- acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
+The nurse practitioner was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
 There was an infection control protocol in place and staff had received up to date training.
 Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
 Processes were in place for handling repeat prescriptions which included the review of high risk medicines.
-The practice carried out regular medicines audits, with the support of the local clinical commissioning group pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
+The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
 Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-Patient group directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
-Health care assistants were trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber.
-We saw that appropriate medicines reviews took place with patients when required.
+Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
+Health Care Assistants were trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber. - We reviewed three personnel files and found appropriate recruitment checks had been undertaken prior to employment.
+For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.